atomiks/elastic-scroll-polyfill/README.md

 On macOS and iOS, there is a nice effect when hitting the edge of a document called _elastic_ or _rubber band_ scrolling.
 This is distinct from momentum or inertial scrolling, and was first demoed at the [original iPhone event back in 2007](https://www.youtube.com/watch?v=vN4U5FqrOdQ&t=16m55s).

-- **Elastic scrolling**: When hitting the edge of the document, the boundary of the document will continue to scroll briefly as though it is being "stretched" before settling back down.
+- **Elastic scrolling**: When hitting the edge of a scrolling boundary, the boundary will continue to scroll briefly as though it is being "stretched" before settling back down.

 - **Momentum scrolling**: When letting go of the input device (touch or trackpad), the document will continue to scroll while slowing down before coming to rest, as though it has inertia.